Diversity and Discrimination

 For help and advice, call the EHRC helpline.
 Calls to 0845 numbers are charged at local call rate if you are using a BT landline.
 Charges from other operators and from mobiles will vary.
 Check with your provider to find out how much you will be paying.

-Discrimination and your rights
+Discrimination and Your Rights

 The EHRC is responsible for upholding the rights of individuals and tackling instances of discrimination.
 The organisation Community Legal Advice has produced a leaflet that provides guidance on your rights and how you can challenge discrimination.

-Sex and gender equality
+Sex and Gender Equality

-The EHRC website provides expert advice for both individuals and employers, and provides practical guidance and legal information.
+The EHRC website provides expert advice for both individuals and employers and provides practical guidance and legal information.
 If you believe you have been unfairly treated at work, in education, or by anyone providing a service – and you think it is because you are a woman or because you are a man – you can contact the commission’s confidential helpline for advice.

-Gender recognition
+Gender Recognition

-Race equality
+Race Equality

 The Race Relations Act protects individuals from racial discrimination and harassment and creates a right to challenge discrimination in the courts or at an employment tribunal.
 It is unlawful for a person to discriminate against another person on racial grounds: race, colour, nationality, or ethnic or national origins.

-The Act also makes racial discrimination by public bodies and organisations illegal and requires them to have policies to promote racial equality.
 The EHRC provides information and advice to people who believe they have suffered racial discrimination or harassment.
 They work with public bodies, businesses and organisations from all sectors to promote policies and practices that help to ensure equal treatment for everyone.

 The commission’s website can provide you with more information about race discrimination, your legal rights and what to do if you are being discriminated against.

-Disability rights
+Disability Rights

-Age rights and discrimination
+Age Rights and Discrimination

 Unlawful age discrimination is when someone is treated unfavourably because of their age, without justification, or is harassed or victimised because of their age.